MetaMask/metamask-docs/snaps/features/custom-name-resolution.md

 :::note

 The `onNameLookup` handler response includes a `domainName` property.
-You can use this property to perform fuzzy matching on domain names by returning the resolved domain rather than the one provided in the request.
+You can use this property to perform fuzzy matching on domain names, by having the handler return the resolved domain rather than the one provided in the request.

 :::